Malaysia Davis Cup team

 The Malaysia Davis Cup team represents Malaysia in Davis Cup tennis competition and are governed by the Lawn Tennis Association of Malaysia.

 Malaysia currently compete in the Asia/Oceania Zone of Group III.
 They have reached the semifinals of Group II on three occasions.

 History

 Malaysia competed in its first Davis Cup in 1957.

-Dominic Ryan, a British-Malaysian expat is currently Team Captain.
-He recently won a hard contested match against China's Hongbin Wang in a 5-7 5-7 6-4 6-0 6-2 reversal.
+Dominic Ryan, a British-Malaysian expat is currently team captain.
+He won a match against China's Hongbin Wang in a 5-7 5-7 6-4 6-0 6-2 reversal.